siqirua/tp/docs/UserGuide.md

 ### Edit a student : `editStu`
 Edits an existing student’s details in the database, based on the 1-based index of the student shown in the currently visible Student list.
 If successful, an acknowledgement message will be shown in the result display and data is saved.
 Otherwise, a failure message is shown instead specifying the cause of failure.

 1 or more fields to be edited must be provided in the command.
-The index provided must be more than 0 and not exceed the number of students displayed in the Student list. **If the student number is being edited, the edited student number cannot match the student number of any other student already in the database.**
+The index provided must be more than 0 and not exceed the number of students displayed in the Student list. **If the student number is being edited, the edited student number must be different from any other student already in the database.**

 Format: `editStu INDEX [s/STUDENT_NO] [g/TUTORIAL_GRP] [n/NAME] [e/EMAIL] [t/tags…]​`